alexandresellier/alexandresellier.github.io/README.md

 # alexandresellier.github.io
-This website is meant to display some of my favorite places in California.
+This website is meant to display some of my favorite places in California debug.